VirgilSecurity/virgil-sdk-net/docs/guides/virgil-card/creating-card.md

 # Creating Card

-This guide shows how to create a user's Virgil Card – the main entity of **Virgil Services**.
+This guide shows how to create a user's Virgil Card – the main entity of Virgil Services.
 Every user/device is represented by Virgil Card with all the necessary information to identify them.

 For original information about the Virgil Card check out our Virgil Card Service.